Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Related Work

 \subsection{Unsupervised Model Adaptation}

-Unsupervised model adaptation (\aka, source-free domain adaptation) \citep{liang2020we,li2020model,huang2021model,kundu2022balancing} has emerged as a popular research topic in transfer learning, with the goal of transferring a well-trained model from a labeled source domain to an unlabeled but related target domain.
+Unsupervised model adaptation (\aka, source-free domain adaptation) \citep{liang2020we,li2020model,huang2021model,kundu2022balancing} has emerged as a popular research topic in transfer learning, intending to transfer a well-trained model from a labeled source domain to an unlabeled but related target domain.
 As classified in a recent survey paper \citep{liang2023comprehensive}, unsupervised model adaptation methods can be broadly categorized into four popular schemes: pseudo-labeling, consistency training, clustering-based training, and source distribution estimation.
-However, these methods typically require a closely related source domain to train the source model, which may limit their practical applicability in real-world scenarios.
-Conversely, by employing VLMs such as CLIP, we can effortlessly acquire a high-quality source model with the help of class names from the target task.
+However, these methods typically require a closely related source domain to train the source model, limiting their practical applicability in real-world scenarios.
+Conversely, by employing CLIP, we effortlessly acquire a high-quality source model with the help of class names from the target task.